 Like any newbie entrepreneur, I had no clue about business and marketing.

-My first side hustle was selling products on niche websites I built and learning to get traffic with SEO.
+My first side hustle was selling products on niche websites I built as an affiliate marketer where I generated traffic with SEO.

 Of course I struggled my ass off, and ended up having to hire writers to write articles for me.